-The passenger Load Factor reached 50.7% in May 2020, +14.1 percentage points up from the previous month.
-As a result of passenger traffic falling faster than capacity reduction, the May LF was -30.8 percentage points lower than the rate in the same period of 2019.
+The passenger Load Factor reached 65.8% in May 2021, +2.5 percentage points higher than the previous month.
+Improvement in domestic load factor is more noticeable and returned to over 75%.
+As the recovery of capacity was faster than travel demand recovery, the May LF was -15.7 percentage points lower than the rate in the same period of 2019.

 Note: Figures include total scheduled and non-scheduled services

 May 2021: –16.3%, -24.9%, and +13.9% (vs. 2019) in terms of aircraft departures, passengers and freight for the Top 15

 In terms of aircraft departures, the Top 15 airports reported a combined fall of -16.3%, compared to 2019.
 The Top 15 list consists of eleven (11) US and four (4) Chinese airports.
 Atlanta remained 1st with a decline of -22.4%.
 Chengdu and Guangzhou were the only two airports posting increases, +4.5% and +1.8%, respectively.

 In terms of passengers, the Top 15 airports posted a total fall of -24.9%, compared to 2019.
 Only US (9) and Chinese (6) airports ranked within Top 15.
 Atlanta and Dallas/Fort Worth took over Guangzhou and became 1st and 2nd, albeit with -30.8% and -16.9% decline, respectively.
 Chengdu was the only airport posting increase at +5.0%.
 On the contrary, Beijing recorded the largest fall at -48.6%.